 Dry Every Surface You Can

 After you’re done showering, look for areas where water likes to linger, such as shower tiles.
-Make sure to dry off the excess water this stops mold from being able to grow.
+Make sure to dry off the excess water this stops black mold growth.
 On tiles and glass doors, it’s best to use a squeegee.
 You can use a dry cleaning cloth for narrow areas.
-Even a small puddle of water can encourage mold to grow.
+Even a small puddle of water can encourage black mold growth.

 When using bleach to treat mold, you should wear PVC gloves.
 And, again, it’s best to wear a respirator mask whenever you’re handling bleach.